lpf057810/final_project_4/README.md

 - `report.Rmd` load the code from `code/ppg.R` and `code/table.R` creating the final report for analysis

-`render_report.R` is used for rendering the final report from the command line
+`render_report.R` is used for rendering the final report from the command line `Makefile` is also used for producing the final report from the command line